pagekit/docs/developer-basics/response.md

 ```

 ## Redirect
-Use a Redirect Response to redirect the user.
+Use a redirect response to redirect the user.

 ```php
 public function redirectAction()